coenttb/pointfree-web/README.md

-# swift-web: A Modular Web Foundation in Swift
+# pointfree-web: A modular web foundation in Swift

-`swift-web` is a modern fork of [pointfreeco/swift-web](https://www.github.com/pointfreeco/swift-web), providing modular tools to simplify web development in Swift.
+`pointfree-web` is a modern fork of [pointfreeco/swift-web](https://www.github.com/pointfreeco/swift-web), supplemented with types from [pointfreeco/pointfreeco](https://www.github.com/pointfreeco/pointfreeco) providing modular tools to simplify web development in Swift.

 ## Features and Modules

-swift-web is modular by design.
+pointfree-web is modular by design.
 Here's an overview of its core components:

 ### **AppSecret**
 - Manages secure app secrets with ease.